p2p-today/p2p-project/docs/python/tutorial/chord.rst

     ...     print("A new key was added: {}".format(key))
     ...

-This class has one other event: |chord_socket_ondelete|_.
+This class has one other event: |ChordSocket_ondelete|_.
 This is called every time an association is removed.

 .. code-block:: python